s0lari/Decoy-sploit/README.md

-## Recon module - Find-interestingFile
+## Recon module - Find-interestingFile / Invoke-FileFinder

 Load a command prompt and run the following script - it will output a ~1gb file containing terms that this script finds by default - feel free to add some more - makes it fun for if they are exporting to a csv file - the more terms you add the larger the csv results.
 Could also just grab a password dump and leave that somewhere - but that may be helping them a bit too much ;)